 Deep Clean from Top to Bottom

 Dust and clean every room in your home, from floor to ceiling and every nook and cranny in between.
 Also, make sure all services shine- floors, counters, fixtures, and so on.
-Given the importance of a deep cleaning if you do not have time or the desire to deep clean your home, consider hiring a reputable professional cleaning service, such as Property refresh.
+Given the importance of deep cleaning, if you do not have time or the desire to deep clean your home, consider hiring a reputable professional cleaning service, such as Property refresh.

 Remove Junk and Clutter